njamesgeorge1223/The-VBA-of-Wall-Street/Resources/README.md

-This folder contains the unprocessed input files for the Stock Analysis, alphabetical_testing (Unprocessed).xlsx and Multiple_year_stock_data (Unprocessed).xlsx.
+This folder contains the unprocessed input files for the Stock Analysis, AlphabeticalTestingUnprocessed.xlsx and MultipleYearStockDataUnprocessed.xlsx.

 ## Copyright